Janpot/passkey/README.md

 `var key = passkey(client, [options])`

-creates a new key that can be used to set locks, expects to be called with a `then-redis` client.
+creates a new key that can be used to set locks, expects to be called with a `redis` client.
 Options can be an object with following properties

  * `ttl`: time before the lock automatically expires, default: 10000ms